Thursday, January 2, 2025

 Lawrence River, and The Algonquin in New Brunswick,Canada.
 I can imagine a future where transportation companies that want to encourage travel in outer space, will build magnificent, interstellar resorts to encourage space travel to "a galaxy far, far away" (as the famous Star Wars quote references)!!??

-For those interested boat rides on waterways of Ottawa, several are available, as evidenced by the Captain's Wheel billboard beside the steps leading down to the water.
-Imagine you were transported by a time machine, back one hundred years, and way this same billboard.
+For those interested in boat rides on waterways of Ottawa, several are available, as evidenced by the Captain's Wheel billboard beside the steps leading down to the water.
+Imagine you were transported by a time machine, back one hundred years, and see this same billboard.
 You know both the English and French languages, but the white squares with black scribbles in them would be very puzzling!
 You can read the part of the sign that says "Scan", so you scan the entire sign with your eyes and full concentration, but still know very little about what the billboard is trying to communicate!

 Fortunately, a walk beside the canal revealed the docking location of the two types of boats available, making it easier for a "time traveler" (or anyone else without a smart phone) to discern the ticket purchasing procedures/costs.